danielgtaylor/huma/docs/docs/how-to/oauth2-jwt.md

 })
 ```

-!!! warning "Documentation Only"
+> [!WARNING]

-    This is documenting the auth mechanism and required scopes, but does not actually authorize incoming requests.
-See the next section for how to do that.
+> So far, the code above is only documenting the authorization scheme and required scopes, but does not actually authorize incoming requests.
+The next section will explain  to achieve the latter.

 ## Authorize Incoming Requests